Airlines for America (A4A)

 Climate Policy Engagement Analysis

-Climate Policy Engagement Overview: Airlines for America (A4A) is strategically and negatively engaged with climate policy in 2022-24.
+Climate Policy Engagement Overview: Airlines for America (A4A) exhibits strategic policy engagement that is broadly misaligned with policy pathways for delivering the temperature goals of the Paris Agreement in 2023-25.
 While A4A states top-line support for net-zero emissions for US aviation by 2050, it opposed the EU Emissions trading scheme, a flight cap at Schiphol airport and ambitious low carbon fuel standards, while supporting US sustainable aviation fuel tax credits.

-In the EU, in a June 2022 response to the EU Parliament’s proposal A4A argued the extension to departing flights is “in violation of international law”, while A4A CEO, Nicholas Calio, asserted it “directly undermines the…CORSIA agreement” in a June 2022 press release.
-Additionally, in December 2022 meeting notes between A4A and DG MOVE, obtained via Freedom of Information (FOI) request, A4A stated that extending the EU ETS to non-EU flights would “create problems with the US”.
-A4A further opposed a monitoring, reporting and verification (MRV) scheme for non-CO2 under the EU ETS that includes extra-EEA flights in a July 2024 consultation response.
+In the EU, in a July 2025 consultation response, A4A advocated for the repeal of the EU emissions trading scheme (ETS) and its replacement with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
+A4A opposed a monitoring, reporting and verification (MRV) scheme for non-CO2 under the EU ETS that includes extra-EEA flights in a July 2024 consultation response.
 Similarly, A4A opposed the non-CO2 MRV framework and appeared to suggest it cannot legally be applied to US operators in notes from a May 2024 meeting with DG MOVE, accessed via FOI request.
+A4A advocated for a delay to the non-CO2 MRV in a July 2025 consultation response.

-In a June 2023 UK consultation response, accessed via FOI request, A4A opposed a UK SAF mandate and power-to-liquid sub-mandate, questioning the legality of a mandate imposed on A4A members.
+In the UK, in a June 2023 UK consultation response, accessed via FOI request, A4A opposed a UK SAF mandate and power-to-liquid sub-mandate, questioning the legality of a mandate imposed on A4A members.
+A4A also appeared to oppose the UK ETS, supporting CORSIA as the primary measure on flights from the UK to the EEA and Switzerland in a February 2025 consultation response.

 In a September 2023 joint letter sent to DG MOVE, accessed via FOI request, A4A questioned the legality of a flight cap at Schiphol airport and requested the EU Commission conduct a formal review into the measure.
 Similarly, in a September 2023 legal complaint A4A urged the US Department of Transport to act against the Schiphol flight cap.
-A4A echoed its opposition to the flight cap in July 2024 and November 2023 press releases.
+A4A echoed its opposition to the flight cap in a July 2024 press release and a January 2025 meeting with the EU Commission.
+A4A opposed the flight cap at Dublin airport in a January 2025 media article and disclosed legal action against the cap in a November 2024 meeting with the EU Commission.

 Show More